Generic Name: pilocarpine (pye-loe-KAR-peen)

 Ask your health care provider if pilocarpine drops may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use pilocarpine drops as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Pilocarpine drops is only for the eye.
+- Pilocarpine drops are only for the eye.
 Do not get it in your nose or mouth.

 - To use pilocarpine drops in the eye, first, wash your hands.
 Tilt your head back.
 Using your index finger, pull the lower eyelid away from the eye to form a pouch.
 Drop the medicine into the pouch and gently close your eyes.
 Immediately use your finger to apply pressure to the inside corner of the eyelid for 1 to 2 minutes.
 Do not blink.
 Remove excess medicine around your eye with a clean, dry tissue, being careful not to touch your eye.
 Wash your hands to remove any medicine that may be on them.

 - To prevent germs from contaminating your medicine, do not touch the applicator tip to any surface, including the eye.
 Keep the container tightly closed.

 - If you miss a dose of pilocarpine drops, use it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not use 2 doses at once.

 Ask your health care provider any questions you may have about how to use pilocarpine drops.

 Important safety information:

 - Pilocarpine drops may cause blurred vision.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use pilocarpine drops with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.